dynamic/silverstripe-docker-compose/README.md

 ### dock create
 `dock create <folder> [<url>]` or `dock new <folder> [<url>]` creates a new docker-compose project folder.
 It requires a folder to create te project.
 This folder name will also be used in creating the containers.
-The url is optional, and will default to using the folder name with `.dev` appended. `dock create test t` will create a folder `test` and will be accessible with the url `t.dev`
+The url is optional, and will default to using the folder name with the specified top level domain appended. `dock create test t` will create a folder `test` and will be accessible with the url `t.local`.
+To change the top level domain to something other than `.local` change `topDomain="local"` to `topDomain="NEW_TLD"`.

 ### dock up
 `dock up <folder>` will start a docker-compose in a specified folder.
 It will also start the reverse proxy and adminer containers.